 The refresh rate of your monitor or TV will largely determine how fast the video reaching it will be displayed and how smoothly it will play.
 Both your source and the splitter should support your monitor/TV refresh rate.

 Color depth refers to the number of colors your display is capable of showing.
 Deep color contrast is typically preferred to enjoy the best picture quality.
 Try to buy the best color depth you can find in a splitter so you don’t wind up with washed-out colors.

 As mentioned earlier, an HDMI splitter is a simple, no-frills addition to your entertainment or work system.
 As such, prices sit on the low side.
 A basic 1 x 2 cable splitter of high quality will start out around $10, while box splitters tend to be a little more expensive, particularly if they offer a larger variety of splitting options.
 Expect to pay around $40 for a 1 x 4 splitter and $50 or more for a 1 x 8 splitter.

 For a box splitter, you should check to make sure that it ships with an AC adapter.
 If it doesn’t come with one, add a few more dollars into your budget so you can get one.
 Finally, ask if the splitter comes with some form of warranty as insurance against receiving a defective or inferior one.

 An acronym to know is HDCP, which stands for “high bandwidth digital content protection.”
 Make sure your splitter is HDCP compliant so you don’t have issues accessing content or getting good picture quality.

 A. Patching a splitter into your system is a pretty basic process.
 To avoid any potential problems, follow these steps.

-A. You can, although the splitter will send out both signals at the lower resolution.
-For example, if you have a 720p monitor and a 1080p monitor, both monitors will receive a 720p signal from the splitter.
+A. Yes, you can, although the splitter will send out both signals at the lower resolution.
+For example, if you have a 720p monitor and a 1080p monitor, you will unfortunately not receive the high resolution; both monitors will instead receive a 720p signal from the splitter.